The rains’ turn it was — to usher in the morn,

 Partly holding the door — in a gentle pose,

-Her head half covered — by a veil that hides
+Her head half covered — by a veil that covers up

 Her face that’s turned half away from me.

-The day’s deceit didn’t steal all that ever was,
+The day’s deceit didn’t steal — all — that e’er was,

 The night’s still left — something still survives,